 All types of soil benefit from the addition of compost, as the presence of organic material in the soil introduces microbes and worms which break down the compost.
 And as we all know, worms are the gardener’s best friend!
 They are so industrious in decomposing dead and decaying organic material that in a short period of time their activity can greatly improve any soil type.
 Worms are not limited to just decomposing organic material, they greatly increase the microbial activity within the soil, mix and aggregate the soil, provide paths for fine roots to grow along, and increase both water filtration and water holding capacity.

-The water retention in light, sandy soil can be greatly increased with the addition of organic materials.
+The water retention in light, sandy soil can be greatly increased with the addition of organic materials and bentonite clay.
 This in turn creates an ideal environment in which the worms will thrive.
 As the compost breaks down nutrients are released into the soil, also creating a food source for your plants.
 So this simple process dramatically improves light soil in two very important ways, providing a long term remedy to these problems.

 Even heavy clay can be greatly improved by the addition of compost.
 Don’t break your back trying to dig up heavy clay.
 Just add a generous layer of compost on top of the soil, cover with lots of lucerne, pea straw, or fine mulch, and then go and do something else in your garden!
 Give the area an occasional watering during hot weather, otherwise leave it to the rain to keep the area moist.
 After a few months you will find an enormous amount of worm activity has taken place, which will have broken up the clay, improved the texture of the soil, and subsequently improved the drainage too.

 Producing your own compost is really easy.
-For further information on making your own compost, check out this post.
+For further information on making your own compost, check out this page.

 Other materials that can be incorporated into the composting process include animal manures, which will introduce valuable microbes into your compost ‘micro climate’.
 Indeed it is much wiser to use these in your compost recipe, so that by the time you apply the compost to your garden the manure is well rotted.
 Fresh manure should never be applied directly around plants, as it will burn the roots and severely stress your plants.
 One very important thing to remember is to avoid obtaining horse manure from racing stables, because if the horses have been treated with antibiotics and worming treatments then the manure will not contain the desirable microbes needed for healthy composting.
 This can even result in the subsequent death of your plants as there are no ‘good’ microbes in the soil!
 Make a point of getting your aged manures from only natural, organic sources.